 Need to know

-- Another hand sanitiser tested by CHOICE fails to contain the recommended quantity of alcohol to be effective
+- White Knight hand sanitiser has been recalled by the ACCC, after CHOICE testing found it didn't contain the recommended quantity of alcohol to be effective

 - Government says the ACCC is finalising a new information standard to improve the safety of hand sanitisers